GennadyMV/tmc-snapshot-api/README.md

 ]
 ```

-### 4.2.
+### 5.2.
 Snapshot File Contents

 ```
 Method: GET
 Content-Type: application/zip
-URL: /{instance}/participants/{participantID}/courses/{courseID}/exercises/{exerciseID}/snapshots/files.zip
+URL: /{instanceId}/participants/{participantID}/courses/{courseID}/exercises/{exerciseID}/snapshots/files.zip
 Parameters: level [key or code], defaults to key when no level is defined
-Returns: The contents for each file in the snapshot as a ZIP for a participant, course and exercise with the provided instance and IDs
+Returns: The contents for each file in the snapshot as a ZIP for a participant, course and exercise with the provided IDs
 ```

 #### Example Request